Seagate/cortx-test/docs/Design-Document-Test-Framework.md

 We will add more to this section after a short POC.

 # Kafka message format
 Fields that needs to be transfered in json format.
+The Kafka message format has message identifer and value would be json with all attributes mentioned below.

 * Test Name
 * Test id